zu1k/nali/README_en.md

 ## Interface

-After nali runs for the first time, a configuration file `config.yaml` will be generated in the working directory (default `~/.nali/config.yaml`), the configuration file defines the database information.
+After nali runs for the first time, a configuration file `config.yaml` will be generated in the config directory (use `nali info` to extract info), the configuration file defines the database information.

 A database is defined as follows: